 Today marks 16 years since the devastating loss of life from the terror attacks in New York City, Washington DC, and Stonycreek Township in Pennsylvania.
 While incidents similar to this felt somewhat commonplace, nothing had ever been achieved on such a large scale that would cause a ripple effect of anguish and agony across the globe.

-In anticipation of the mental health struggles ahead, the NHS have formed a service in Manchester solely designated to help those directly affected from the arena attack in May.
+In anticipation of the mental health struggles ahead, the NHS have formed a service in Manchester solely designated to help those directly affected by the arena attack in May.
 But what about the rest of us as a nation?
-Will we respond in the same way the American citizens did in 9/11?
-Will the impact continue to reverb for decades ahead just like it is on US soil?
-As a collective we felt the trauma but we also felt the rainbow of emotions.
+Will we respond in the same way the American citizens did on 9/11?
+Will the impact continue to reverberate for decades ahead just like it is on US soil?
+As a collective, we felt the trauma, but we also felt the rainbow of emotions.

-There was anger, sadness, frustration and tragedy but there was also support, love, community and the willingness to provide help to those in desperate need.
-9/11 sparked a huge response in research on how we psychologically cope with such devastating incidents, we can only hope that this new-found knowledge will help us as we come to terms in adjusting to our new identities in a post-London and Manchester era.
+There was anger, sadness, frustration, and tragedy but there was also support, love, community, and the willingness to provide help to those in desperate need.
+9/11 sparked a huge response in research on how we psychologically cope with such devastating incidents, we can only hope that this newfound knowledge will help us as we come to terms with adjusting to our new identities in a post-London and Manchester era.

 Katie Bagshawe is currently a Student Diagnostic Radiographer at the University of Derby.
 She holds an MSc in Psychology from Sheffield Hallam University.